 Our longevity against the background of an ever-changing world (wars, crises and rapid technological growth) stems from expert and committed teachers, enthusiastic students, fascinating courses, and – in this digital, high-speed age – the chance to spend an intensive, focused period of time in small group, face-to-face learning.

 Time immersed in a Summer School is a ‘rare privilege’ that is still open to everyone meeting the entrance criteria.
 James Stuart, who in 1873 helped to extend Cambridge learning beyond the University to people of all backgrounds, would see how – 140 years on – his vision still informs our work: the Summer Schools attract people aged 19-90 from some 60 countries.

 90th anniversary year

-Our 90th Anniversary International Summer Schools have a tremendous line-up of academics to deliver 165 courses and some 145 plenary lectures.
-We are very keen that you enjoy the social side of the programmes, too: ceilidhs (folk dances), excursions and parties will help foster the friendships that are such an important feature of our programmes.
+Our 90th Anniversary International Summer Schools had a tremendous line-up of academics to deliver over 150 courses and some 145 plenary lectures.
+As always, we were very keen that participants enjoyed the social side of the programmes, too: ceilidhs (folk dances), excursions and parties helped to foster the friendships that are such an important feature of our programmes.